 The Difference Between Collagen & Paleo Protein

-Proteins are long chains of amino acids, folded into three dimensional molecules that determine their activity in nature, as well as their roles in your body.
-There are hundreds of thousands, if not millions of types of protein in the world.
-Various types of proteins are responsible for synthesizing your DNA, hormones and enzymes.
+Proteins are long chains of amino acids, folded into three-dimensional molecules.Their shape determines their activity in nature, as well as their roles in your body.
+There are millions of types of protein in the world.
+Within our bodies, the many different types of protein are responsible for synthesizing your DNA, hormones, and enzymes.
 Your muscles, heart, eyes, stomach, and lungs are made up of protein.
-Veins and arteries, your skin, fingernails, your hair, your bones, intestines, and stomach lining are also all built from protein!
+Veins and arteries, your skin, fingernails, your hair, bones, intestines, and stomach lining are also all built from protein!
+In fact, it’s a building block of every single cell.

 The Difference Between a Complete Protein and Collagen

 Protein is critical in order to sustain human life.
-You require the amino acids in complete protein to help build and repair every single structure in your body.
-Your body is constantly breaking these structures down, and building them back up again which requires a great deal of dietary protein every day in order to be done correctly and efficiently.
+You need the amino acids in complete proteins to help build and repair every single structure in your body.
+Your body is constantly breaking down and rebuilding all manner of structures and systems.
+This requires a great deal of dietary protein every day in order to be done correctly and efficiently.

-Why I Recommend Both Complete Protein AND Collagen Protein
+Why I Recommend Both Paleo Protein AND Collagen Protein

-It’s likely apparent by now that complete protein and collagen protein are very different supplements, each offering a wide variety of differing health benefits.
-That’s why, if you want to support healthy weight loss, lean muscle mass, hair, skin, nails, and strong bones, as well as gut health, joint health, DNA synthesis, enzyme production, and more, I recommend adding both into your daily routine.
+Now we’re clear that complete protein and collagen are very different, each having a very different function in your body.
+That’s why, if you want to support healthy weight loss, lean muscle mass, hair, skin, nails, and strong bones, as well as gut health, joint health, DNA synthesis, enzyme production, and more (yes, it’s that important!)
+I recommend adding both into your daily routine.

 How to Choose a High-Quality Complete Protein